Xanthos-Code/vintel/README.md

 ### News
 _The current release version of Vintel is **1.0.0** and [can be found here](https://github.com/Xanthos-Eve/vintel/releases/tag/1.0.0)._

-The next release is currently being planned - if you have ideas, bugs or suggestions, [please add issues](https://github.com/Xanthos-Eve/vintel/issues).
+The next release is currently being planned - if you have ideas, bugs or suggestions, [please contribute to the  issues here](https://github.com/Xanthos-Eve/vintel/issues).

 ## Features